MichaelAlexanderDenton/Nyaa-scrapper/README.md

 ﻿# NyaaPy Downloader

-small > A simple, yet useful Nyaa.si web scraper and RSS feed parser.
+A simple, yet useful Nyaa.si web scraper and RSS feed parser.

-desc > NyaaPy is a RSS feed parser and web scraper for Nyaa.si website, you can search for metadata using ID, username...etc and get data in a dict form or JSON for your own use.
+NyaaPy is a RSS feed parser and web scraper for Nyaa.si website, you can search for metadata using ID, username...etc and get data in a dict form or JSON for your own use.

 ## Get Started.

 To get started. instantiate NyaaRSS or NyaaScraper class depending on your need, you can set the main directory or leave it empty.
 Default directory would be : './automated'

-code >
+"""
+    # instantiating RSS class
     rss = NyaaRSS(directory="your/custom/directory/")

+    # instantiating scraper class
+    scraper = NyaaScraper()

+    # Get latest RSS feed data as a dictionary
     rss.get_latest_feed_data()

+    # Or you can get torrent files for your search input!
+    scraper.get_torrents_by_query(search_query="Digimon Adventure", category=("Anime", "English-translated"))

+"""

 ## NyaaRSS